sachin-m15/LARA-legal-Assistant/README.md

 # ⚖️ L.A.R.A – Legal Analysis Research Assistant

 ## 🧠 Overview
 **L.A.R.A (Legal Analysis and Research Assistant)** is an intelligent, Python-based backend application designed to help **lawyers, researchers, and citizens** conduct deep legal research and case studies based on **Indian law**.

-Inspired by the concept of **autonomous legal research agents**, L.A.R.A automates the end-to-end process — transforming user queries into precise legal search terms, retrieving authoritative data from multiple sources, and generating a **structured, citable legal analysis**.
+Inspired by the concept of **autonomous legal research agents**, L.A.R.A automates the end-to-end process — transforming user queries into precise legal search terms, retrieving authoritative data from multiple sources, and generating a **structured, citable legal analysis** that is **self-evaluated with a real-time confidence score.**

 The system uses **LangGraph** for modular agent orchestration and **Retrieval-Augmented Generation (RAG)** to combine internal legal corpora with live web data.